Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 The two 15V DC/DC are isolated, which means that their outputs can be used in series to create both positive and negative voltage rails (+/-15V).
 The mid-point is tied to AMDC common voltage rail (`GND`).

-The output of the 5.5V DC/DC is used by the majority of the AMDC (PicoZed, nearly all ICs, etc), and thus has a large amount of bulk capacitence on its output.
+The output of the 5.5V DC/DC is used by the majority of the AMDC (PicoZed, nearly all ICs, etc), and thus has a large amount of bulk capacitance on its output.
 In prior AMDC designs, issues arose when the 5.5V DC/DC output was directly connected to the rest of the board -- the inrush current caused the DC/DC to current limit and turn itself off.
-Once it was off, it tried turning back on, thus repeating the cycle and causing a "hiccuping" effect.
+Once it was off, it tried turning back on, thus repeating the cycle and causing a "hiccupping" effect.

 To solve this, the inrush limiting block is used on the 5.5V DC/DC output.
 The main device behind this is the [TI TPS22965](http://www.ti.com/lit/ds/symlink/tps22965.pdf), a load switch with adjustable rise time.
 The rise time, set by external capacitor, is set such that the DC/DC does not register a current limiting event.
 Calculations are provided in the schematics to size this capacitor, but a slower rise time (larger capacitor value) is used in the final design which resulted from experimental test data.